AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/audit-google-adwords.md

 1. Enter your Google AdWords account information.
 1. After your account is added to AdWords Editor, select **File > Export Spreadsheet (CSV) > Export Whole Account**

 This will build a CSV file containing all information stored in your current Google AdWords account.
 At this point, submit a support ticket (be sure to attach this file!) so we can take a closer look at your data.
-If the file is too large, share it with the Magento BI team via Dropbox or Google Drive.
+If the file is too large, share it with the MBI team via Dropbox or Google Drive.

 For more information about Google AdWords CSV file exports, refer to the official [Google AdWords documentation](https://support.google.com/adwords/editor/answer/38657?hl=en "here").